What is Pareto Analysis?

 After scoring the problem, problems should be grouped together on the basis of the root cause.
-In the present case, three root causes are there which includes too few staff at the centre, lack of training, and poor organization.
+In the present case, three root causes are there, which include too few staff at the centre, lack of training, and poor organization.

 Step 5: Adding up Each Group Score

-Scores of each cause group will then be added as a group with the highest score with being given the highest priority and lowest score will be given the lowest priority.
+Scores of each cause group will then be added as a group with the highest score with being given the highest priority, and the lowest score will be given the lowest priority.

-Lack of training problem with the highest score with being given the highest priority.
+Lack of training problems with the highest score with being given the highest priority.

 Step 6: Taking Necessary Action

-Lastly, develop and implement an action plan for the purpose of solving problems with the focus on the highest scored problems first.
-So, Mr X should focus more on giving training to the staff as by this he will get the biggest benefit.
+Lastly, develop and implement an action plan for the purpose of solving problems with the focus on the greatest scored problems first.
+So, Mr. X should focus more on giving training to the staff as, by this, he will get the biggest benefit.
 After this is done, he should look at the increasing number of staff.

 Advantages & Disadvantages of Pareto Analysis

-- Problem-solving skills of the person conducting this analysis can be increased because it enables the person in organizing problems related to the work into the cohesive facts and once these facts are outlined clearly planning can be started to solve problems.
+- The problem-solving skills of the person conducting this analysis can be increased because it enables the person to organize problems related to the work into the cohesive facts, and once these facts are outlined clearly, planning can be started to solve problems.

-- The procedures and the processes which are followed while making changes are generally documented while conducting this analysis which will help in better preparation and the improvements in the future decision making.
+- The procedures and the processes which are followed while making changes are generally documented while conducting this analysis, which will help in better preparation and improvements in future decision making.

-- This analysis is based on the past information which small businesses owners may not find useful because that might not represent the current situation of the company correctly.
+- This analysis is based on past information that small business owners may not find useful because that might not represent the current situation of the company correctly.

-- Its success is dependent on the accuracy of scoring of each of the issue. businesses which fail to assign proper scoring against each factor on the Pareto chart will get the inaccurate results.
+- Its success is dependent on the accuracy of scoring each of the issues.
+Businesses that fail to assign proper scoring against each factor on the Pareto chart will get inaccurate results.

 Important Points of Pareto Analysis